What is your approach to mitigating communicable diseases?

 After registering, campers may transfer to a different camp session at no charge through March 31.
 Starting on April 1, all transfers to a different camp session will come with a $25 transfer fee.

-What if my camper takes medications?
+What if my camper takes medications? (new process for 2024)

 #

-All medications are collected by a member of our healthcare team during check-in inside its original container.
+Upon arrival at camp, all medications are collected by a member of our healthcare team during check-in inside its original container.
 During the week, our staff ensure that campers receive their medications at the correct time.
 Village and Sparrowwood campers are escorted to visit our healthcare team at the infirmary.
 Outpost camper medications are stored in a secure location, then distributed by each camper’s counselor.

 Can my camper arrive late or leave early?